vaughan189/nestjs-learning/README.md

 # nestjs-learning
-A list of all the apps created when learning NestJS
+A list of all the apps created during my learning of NestJS